I think the best way to introduce myself is to tell you my mission in life: I am going to Create Relationships, Build People and Change the World!

 I was born in the great State of Michigan and lived there for the first 29 years of my life.
 During that time, I earned my BA in English Education and my MA in Curriculum and Instruction from Michigan State University – Go Green!
 I taught high school English in Michigan for 6 years before moving to Utah.

 I always wanted to live in the mountains and finally made that dream a reality in 2010 when I moved to South Ogden and found a teaching job here at OPA.
-This will be my fifth year at OPA, and I am always amazed at the quality of students and parents in our learning community.
-When I’m not grading papers, I enjoy gardening, snowboarding, watching college football, and rescuing shelter cats.
+I am always amazed at the quality of students and parents in our learning community.
+When I’m not at OPA, I enjoy gardening, snowboarding, watching college football, and rescuing shelter cats.

 Hello.
 My name is Teryl Young.
 I was born in Colorado and have had the opportunity to live in 7 different states throughout my life, before settling back here in Utah.
 I obtained a B.S. from Weber State University in 1993.
 In 2006, when my son started school, I became a part of the OPA team.
 I began my career as a paraprofessional and discovered that teaching was “in my blood” (my grandparents and aunts and uncles were/are teachers).
 I went back to school to obtain my special education licensure from WSU and completed the program in December, 2009.
 I love working with children and watching them learn and grow.
 I feel very fortunate to have had the opportunity to have worked at OPA as a paraprofessional, a parent (of a student with a disability) and now a teacher.